ys/bonjour/content/about/index.md

 linktitle: "About"
 ---

-I really enjoy **telling stories and capturing the mundane moments of life.**
+I really enjoy **telling stories and capturing moments of life.**
-When I am not coding stuff at work or for myself, you'll probably find me brewing a cup of old joe, learning how to surf, capturing moments on film or spending some quality time with the family.
+When I am not coding stuff at work or for myself, you'll probably find me brewing a cup of black coffee, learning how to surf, capturing moments on film or spending some quality time with the family.

 We launched an amazing project with Cloé.
 You should follow [@douarenn](https://instagram.com/douarenn) or visit [douarenn.fr](https://douarenn.fr).
 This is our cabin, disconnected from the internets in the middle of Finistère, in a place called "les Monts d'Arrée".
 [Book it now!](https://checkout.lodgify.com/douarenn/fr/#/475377/)